Chmod351/ecommerce-api-rest-javascript-node-mongo/README.md

 -  Make `git pull` before create your PR

 # Licence
-The Project is GPL Project
+The Project is under GPL Licence